Otero County offices & Landfill will be CLOSED on December 24th & 25th, 2024 in observance of Christmas Eve & Christmas Day.

 Child Support Services Program

 Apply online for child support services!
-The Colorado Child Support Services (CSS) Program has launched a streamlined application that's available 24/7 - apply online anywhere, any time.
+The Colorado Child Support Services (CSS) Program has launched a streamlined application available 24/7 - apply online anywhere, any time.
 Get started today.

 About the Child Support Services Program: